Kudla--Rapoport cycles and derivatives of local densities: Kudla--Rapoport cycles in the almost principally polarized case

-However, we will not compute $\Int'(L)$ for now.
-Later we will see that, under a conjectural relation between $\CN_n^1$ and some auxiliary Rapoport--Zink spaces, $\Int'(L)$ is not equal to the derived local density $\pDen_\Lambda(L)$ (cf. Theorem \ref{thm: main2'} below).
+\end{definition} We have not justified the independence of the choice of the basis, which will be proved under a conjectural relation between $\CN_n^1$ and some auxiliary Rapoport--Zink spaces.
+It turns out that $\Int'(L)$ is not equal to the derived local density $\pDen_\Lambda(L)$ (cf. Theorem \ref{thm: main2'} below).
 This is a typical phenomenon in the presence of bad reductions, cf. \cite{Kudla2000,Sankaran2017,RSZ1, Rapoport2018}.
 Therefore, we will instead define a variant $\Int(L)$ of $\Int'(L)$, which will give an exact identity $\Int(L)=\pDen_\Lambda(L)$ (Theorem \ref{thm: main2}).